vishwakarma-31/trading_bot/docs/setup_deployment_guide.md

 1. Open Telegram and search for [@BotFather](https://t.me/BotFather)
 2. Start a chat with BotFather and send `/newbot`
 3. Follow the prompts to:
-   - Choose a name for your bot (e.g., "GoQuant Trading Bot")
+   - Choose a name for your bot (e.g., "Generic Trading Bot")
-   - Choose a username for your bot (must end in "bot", e.g., "goquant_trading_bot")
+   - Choose a username for your bot (must end in "bot", e.g., "generic_trading_bot")
 4. BotFather will provide you with a token that looks like: `123456789:ABCdefGhIJKlmNoPQRsTUVwxyZ`
 5. Copy this token for use in your `.env` file

-### 2. Obtain GoMarket API Access
+### 2. Obtain Exchange API Keys

-Contact GoMarket support with access code 2194 to obtain your API key.
-They will provide you with a key that looks like: `gomarket_api_key_xxxxxxxxxxxxxxxx`
+Obtain API keys from each supported exchange (Binance, OKX, Bybit, Deribit) by creating accounts and enabling API access in your exchange settings.

 ### 3. Configure Bot Settings in Code